Scottsdale Water Quality at a Glance

 Customer Protection Initiatives

 Scottsdale Water maintains exceptional quality standards through comprehensive monitoring, advanced treatment technologies, and proactive management strategies.
 The utility’s commitment to excellence includes transparent annual water quality reporting, continuous system improvements, and preparation for emerging challenges including PFAS regulation compliance by 2027.
 Scottsdale’s integrated approach combines renewable surface water, groundwater management, and pioneering recycled water programs to ensure sustainable, high-quality water service for current and future generations in this dynamic desert community.
-The city’s water conservation programs offer substantial rebates for residents and businesses, with grass removal incentives doubled to $2 per square foot in response to Colorado River supply challenges.
+The city’s water conservation programs offer substantial rebates for residents and businesses, with grass removal incentives up to $2 per square foot (maximum $5,000) in response to Colorado River supply challenges.

 Recommendations for Scottsdale Residents